 -We have continued to work alongside CSSP, which has impacted on the amount of competitions that we can enter.
 Where specialist coaches have been used in curriculum time, our involvement with the CSSP has increased children’s attainment as well as helping to develop the skills of staff.

 -We have participated in, and signed up to participate in, many competitions for a wide range of sports.
 This will impact on the number of children participating in sporting competition, particularly at KS2

 -Years 3 and 4 have swimming lessons all year round resulting in most of them being able to swim 50 metres by the end of their sessions and all are able to swim 25m by the end of the year.
 100% of Year 6 are able to swim at least 100m unaided and proficiently when they leave our school.

 -There will be an increased confidence in the planning and delivery of high quality dance and gymnastic PE lessons.

 -Members of staff have attended professional development courses

-- We were awarded Primary School of the Year at the Chorley Sports Awards and went on to be Highly Commended at the Lancashire Sports Awards
+- We were recently awarded Primary School of the Year at the Chorley Sports Awards and went on to be Highly Commended at the Lancashire Sports Awards